mevdschee/php-crud-api/README.md

 - "basicAuth": Support for "Basic Authentication"
 - "reconnect": Reconnect to the database with different parameters
 - "authorization": Restrict access to certain tables or columns
-- "validation": Return input validation errors for custom rules
+- "validation": Return input validation errors for custom rules and default type rules
 - "ipAddress": Fill a protected field with the IP address on create
 - "sanitation": Apply input sanitation on create and update
 - "multiTenancy": Restricts tenants access in a multi-tenant scenario